CsabaConsulting/csaba.page/_posts/blog/2020-01-25-devfest-on-demand.md

 comments: true
 category: blog
 ---
-`Valley Devfest 2019` was a great conference in my opinion.
+[Valley DevFest 2019](https://valleydevfest.com/sessions) was a great conference in my opinion.
 We hired `GMAC` to record 15 of our sessions.
-This was Andrew's idea and although it might have seemed expensive from some angles, it turned out to be an excellent one (see later).
-The service included editing and each camera had a videographer who were actively zooming to the presenter or the demonstrations.
+This was Andrew's idea and it turned out to be an excellent one (although it might have seemed expensive from some angles, it well worth it in the end).
+The video service included editing and each camera had a videographer who were actively zooming to the presenter or the demonstrations.
 Overall 15 sessions were recorded plus the opening and closing keynotes (see a full lits later).

-It took several hours later in 2019 to nominate all of our talks and complete submission to the so-called [DevFest on demand 2019 conference](https://devfest.withgoogle.com/ondemand) which is an on-line edition of DevFests and contains a collection of the best talks judged by Google out of all the several hundreds of DevFests occured all around the world.
-The good news is that 6 of our talks got featured!
+Later in 2019 I nominated all of [Valley DevFest 2019](https://valleydevfest.com/sessions)'s talks and completed submission to the [DevFest on demand 2019 conference](https://devfest.withgoogle.com/ondemand) which is an on-line edition of DevFests.
+It contains a collection of the best talks out of all the several hundreds of DevFests occured all around the world judged by Google.
+Good news is that 6 of our talks got featured!
 You can spot them easily if you filter by North America region on the [DevFest on demand 2019 website](https://devfest.withgoogle.com/ondemand), but I'll list them all here for completeness:

 * [Rob Aguilera: Frontend architecture: Decoupling apps from frameworks](https://devfest.withgoogle.com/events/frontendarchitecture)
 * [Andres Lopez: Hacking life with BLE](https://devfest.withgoogle.com/events/hackinglife-ble)